gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ## Finalized Features Breakdown
-We will be focusing on finalized features, especially those that have a more practical application for developers.
+We will be focusing on finalized features, especially those that have a more practical application and are targeted towards developers.

 ### Pattern Matching for switch